-Nor do we need local board members to support AC's policies that don't represent the views of Rodney's voters because they think that is needed to win support for more resources for Rodney.
-The rural areas of Franklin and Rodney need to be treated fairly, not as afterthoughts, or quid pro quos for showing support.
+Nor do we need local board members to support AC's policies that don't represent the views of Rodney's voters in order to win support for more resources for Rodney.
+The rural areas of Franklin and Rodney need to be treated fairly, not as afterthoughts.
 Cycleways in Auckland Central, the city rail link, light rail to the airport and tactical urbanism do nothing for Rodney.